HOW DO I KNOW IF I NEED THERAPY?

 Everything we talk about is completely confidential, with several potential exceptions:

-I believe you are a true and realistic threat to yourself or someone else.
-I say ‘true and realistic’ because many people have thoughts of self harm occasionally, but have no plans to follow through on these thoughts.
-It’s ok to think and talk about it, but if I feel like you have a lethal plan that you are most likely to complete then I will need to take steps to keep you safe.
+We believe you are a true and realistic threat to yourself or someone else.
+We say ‘true and realistic’ because many people have thoughts of self harm occasionally, but have no plans to follow through on these thoughts.
+It’s ok to think and talk about it, but if we feel like you have a lethal plan that you are most likely to complete then we will need to take steps to keep you safe.

 Your insurance company requests records in the case of an audit.
-Though my policy is not to disclose records, I do provide a general summary of your progress (no quotations included).
-If your insurance company refused to accept the summary, they could insist I provide case notes, in which case I would have to do so.
+Though our policy is not to disclose records, we do provide a general summary of your progress (no quotations included).
+If your insurance company refused to accept the summary, they could insist we provide case notes, in which case we would have to do so.

-My response to the examples above is dictated by my professional Code of Ethics and also the law in Texas as codified in the Administrative Code.
+Our response to the examples above is dictated by our professional Code of Ethics and also applicable laws in states where we are licensed.